visulate/visulate-for-oracle/docs/pages/query-engine-config.md

 ## endpoints.json file

 The configuration file is called `endpoints.json`.
-It contains an object of key value pairs with keys that correspond to database endpoints and a values that represent their connect strings.
+It contains an object of key value pairs with keys that correspond to database endpoints and values that represent their connect strings.
 Example:

 ```
 {"oracle18XE":"db205.visulate.net:98521/XEPDB1",